MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 ### Join data from an Azure Data Explorer cluster in one tenant with an Azure Monitor resource in another

 Cross-tenant queries between the services aren't supported.
 You're signed in to a single tenant for running the query spanning both resources.
-Cross-tenant queries between the services aren't supported.
-You're signed in to a single tenant for running the query spanning both resources.

-If the Azure Data Explorer resource is in Tenant 'A' and Log Analytics workspace is in Tenant 'B', use one of the following two methods:
+If the Azure Data Explorer resource is in *tenant-name-a* and Log Analytics workspace is in *tenant-name-b*, use one of the following two methods:

 1. Azure Data Explorer allows you to add roles for principals in different tenants.
-Add your user ID in Tenant 'B' as an authorized user on the Azure Data Explorer cluster.
-Validate the *['TrustedExternalTenant'](/powershell/module/az.kusto/update-azkustocluster)* property on the Azure Data Explorer cluster contains Tenant 'B'.
-Run the cross-query fully in Tenant 'B'.
+Add your user ID in *tenant-name-b* as an authorized user on the Azure Data Explorer cluster.
+Validate the *['TrustedExternalTenant'](/powershell/module/az.kusto/update-azkustocluster)* property on the Azure Data Explorer cluster contains *tenant-name-b*.
+Run the cross-query fully in *tenant-name-b*.

-2. Use [Lighthouse](/azure/lighthouse/) to project the Azure Monitor resource into Tenant 'A'.
+2. Use [Lighthouse](/azure/lighthouse/) to project the Azure Monitor resource into *tenant-name-a*.

 ### Connect to Azure Data Explorer clusters from different tenants